VtotheK/TinyUI/README.md

 # TinyUI
-TinyUI is a small library to create buttons and input fields to .NET console applications
+TinyUI is a small library to create buttons and input fields to .NET console applications.
+This library was created as a student project.

 ## Tutorial